pinnaculum/galacteek/README.rst

 allow the system to install applications *from anywhere* in the security settings.

+You'll need to have *git* installed to sync hashmarks repositories.
 See the releases_ page for all releases.

 .. image:: https://raw.githubusercontent.com/pinnaculum/galacteek/master/share/icons/donate.png